 - Feeling tired or weak

 Over time asthma symptoms gradually worsen, especially if the patient was massively exposed to asbestos in the past.
-In this case, there is a considerable risk for asthma patients to later developing several serious diseases, including:
+In this case, there is a considerable risk for asthma patients to later develop several serious diseases, including:

 - Pleural malignant mesothelioma - cancer of the protective lining of the lungs